microsoft/sqlworkshops/sql2019lab/02_Security.md

 -- Step 2: Remove the .audit files from default or your path -- del C:\program files\microsoft sql server\mssql15.mssqlserver\mssql\data\GDPR*.audit
 ```
-**Step 2**: Setup an audit to track SELECT statements against the table
+**STEP 2: Setup an audit to track SELECT statements against the table**

 Use the T-SQL script **setupsqlaudit.sql** to create and enable a new SQL Audit to track SELECT statements against the **[Application].[People]** table in the **WideWorldImporters** database